Dzhange/BRAILS/README.md

 | Number of Floors Detector | Bounding Box of floors | New Jersey, Louisiana | Google Street View |

-***Segementer*** segements facade of a buidling into roof, facade and window, enables automated predictions of building eave height, roof peak height, roof pitch angle and ratio of window area to facade area from image input.
+***Segementer*** segements facade of a building into roof, facade and window, enables automated predictions of building eave height, roof peak height, roof pitch angle, and the ratio of window area to facade area from image input.

 | Module Name | Output | Regions whose data the model has trained on | Dataset Source |
 |---|---|---|---|